rsm-gh/phantom-player/README.md

 B) When you select multiple files:

-You will be asked to select a directory, and once you select it will try to find the missing episodes by mathing their name.
+You will be asked to select a directory, and once you select it will try to find the missing episodes by matching their name.
 If the names have modifications, it won't find them.

 ### Location of the program files
 + Configuration File: `~/.config/vlist-player.ini`